Podcasting is a labor of love. You put a lot of work into creating content you are passionate about and great sounding audio.

 Podcast networks are groups of podcasts that come together to do more than what they could do as individual podcasts.

-Some are more intense.
-Those tend to be where the big ad-buying business deals get done.
 Large brands want to be able to go to one spot and buy marketing space over different shows, ensuring they reach as many people in their target demographic as possible.
 This is the key service that a modern podcast network provides. 😁

 Remember the Dynamic Ad Insertion tool?
 A podcast network can use that tool to place ads in different podcasts.